kr1tzy/MITMProxy_PWNage/README.md

 ## About
 - MITMProxy_PWNage is a final project for the Network Security (CSE 5473) class at The Ohio State University.
 It demonstrates the power and flexiblity of MITMProxy by exhibiting our _injector.py_ plugin alongside an ARP poisoning attack via Ettercap.
 The _injector.py_ plugin dynamically finds and replaces text in a web response by parsing the HTML tags or following a regular expression.
 It can be utilized for both HTTP & HTTPS traffic.
-- Below we indicate two ways to play with the project: **the fun way** and **the conservative way**. **The fun way** is intended to be set up in a controlled virtualized network that will not touch a public domain.
-Furthermore, **the conservative way** is contained within a single virtual machine that will not touch a public domain.
+- Below we indicate two ways to play with the project: **The Fun Way** and **The Conservative Way**. **The Fun Way** is intended to be set up in a controlled virtualized network that will not touch a public domain.
+Furthermore, **The Conservative Way** is contained within a single virtual machine that will not touch a public domain.
 It can be used for testing, development, etc.
 - We assume users will exercise caution, descretion, common sense, and judgement while using these tools and do not take responsibility for their actions.

-1. **The fun way** for messing with friends, PWNing, etc.
+1. **The Fun Way** for messing with friends, PWNing, etc.
 	- Involves ARP poisoning and running MITMProxy to view and manipulate your targets' HTTP & HTTPS traffic.

-2. **The conservative way** for development, testing, etc.
+2. **The Conservative Way** for development, testing, etc.
 	- Involves running MITMProxy locally with Firefox proxy settings manually set in Firefox.
 Tested on Ubuntu 18.04.

+---

-### The Fun Way
+## The Fun Way

 - Virtual Network Setup
 - Setting up Ettercap